 * Bouts of prolonged anger, sadness, or paranoia

 * Feelings of loneliness or depression

 * Lack of attention to safety

 * Medication mix-up

 * Diagnosis of Alzheimer’s or other form of dementia

 Behavioral signs that point to a need for senior care are often harder to detect than physical signals.
 This is why close attention must be paid to a loved one’s attitude and behavior.
 People suffering from mental or emotional deterioration often avoid talking about these problems with others.
 Many times, it’s up to those who love them to spot the signals.

-The aid, oversight, and companionship of a senior care professional from Visiting Angels Kansas City can make an enormous difference in your loved one’s quality of life.
+The aid, oversight, and companionship of a senior care professional from Business Name can make an enormous difference in your loved one’s quality of life.
 If you have noticed one or more of the above signs in a person you care for, it may be time to consider a discussion about senior care.
 If you have questions or to learn more about senior care services, give us a call at our Kansas City office.
 You can also check out our Facebook page for more information.